firstpromoter/fpr-instructions/integrations/kickpages.md

 ## Referral tracking script

-1. Go back to the Projects page.
+1. Return to the Projects page.
 2. Click on your project.
 3. Click Edit Page and select Settings on top right.
 4. Click on Custom Includes.